Telemetry

 How long does it take to get Telemetry up and running?

-This depends on the complexity of your game, but in most cases you can get things up and running in about 15 minutes.
+This depends on the complexity of your application, but in most cases you can get things up and running in about 15 minutes.

-How hard is it to remove Telemetry when I'm ready to ship my game?
+How hard is it to remove Telemetry when I'm ready to ship my software?

 Simply #define NTELEMETRY 1, recompile, and it's gone!